This Day In Writing History

 After centuries of male domination, Woman still yearns for her freedom from reproductive slavery.
 Abortion, Simone argues, is one means of achieving that freedom.
-Abortion is not an issue of morality, (she thoroughly debunks the Church's "right to life" teachings) and making it illegal is an act of "masculine sadism" against women.
+It is not an issue of morality, and making it illegal is an act of "masculine sadism" against women.

 The Second Sex became a hugely influential work of feminist philosophy that laid the groundwork for the 1970s women's liberation movement.
 Simone would join France's women's liberation movement.